Backing up and restoring

-- In the Source section, in the Point in Time Restore field, select Now on the calendar to restore to the last possible recovery point.
-Or, choose a timestamp to restore further back in time.
+- To restore to the last possible recovery point, in the Source section, in the Point in Time Restore field, select Now on the calendar.
+Or, to restore further back in time, choose a timestamp.

 - Review your selections in Cluster Summary and select Restore Cluster to begin the restore process.

 - The new cluster is now available on the Clusters page.

 You can restore one data group from a PGD cluster into a new PGD cluster.
 To restore two data groups, restore one data group into a new cluster, and add the second data group manually.

 - On the Clusters page in the BigAnimal portal, select the cluster you want to restore.

 - In the Cluster Settings tab, enter a cluster name and password for your restored cluster.

 - Select the Node Settings tab.
 In the Source section:

 - Select the data group you want to restore.
 You can restore only one data group into a new cluster.

 - Select Fully Restore or Point in Time Restore.
 A point-in-time restore restores the data group as it was at the specified date and time.